Our Killip Garden and Garden Club

 The Killip garden has become an integral part of developing STEM at Killip.
 The garden has grown to be an excellent channel for hands-on project-based learning with the efforts of Killip staff and community partners.

-Students in Garden and Nutrition Club also get the opportunity to learn how to prepare and compose a balanced and nutrient dense diet in accordance with MyPlate standards and dietary recommendations from the United States Department of Agriculture (USDA).
+Students in cooking and nutrition clubs get the opportunity to learn how to prepare and compose a balanced and nutrient dense diet in accordance with MyPlate standards and dietary recommendations from the United States Department of Agriculture (USDA).
 Students have the chance to practice basic knife handling skills, appropriate appliance use (such as dehydrators, stoves, blenders) weight and measurement of solids and liquids, and kitchen safety.

 We hope to bring back some of these special activities when we move into the new building.